mbalazin/cse599c-17sp-tutorials/vertica/README.md

 that should now be running on your computer on port 5433.

 #### Interactive shell: `vsql`
 The vsql client is almost identical to the psql client for Postgres.
 [Go here](https://my.vertica.com/download/vertica/client-drivers/) to download the vsql client appropriate to your system.
+If you are using the Docker image from above, download client drivers version 7.1.x.
 On OSX the download package will contain a binary `vsql` --- copy it into your working directory (preferably this one) and try to run it with `./vsql`.

 To connect to a running Vertica database (like the one you've installed above), be sure that the database is running and connect with
 ```